 Speed – How fast is Encrypt.Me?

-As for speeds, Encrypt.Me performed decently fast.
+In our Encrypt.me Review in UK we tested this VPNs speed and Encrypt.Me performed decently fast.
 On my base 35 Mbps test connection, it performed better than I expected.
 Here’s a screenshot of my internet speeds without Encrypt.me connected:

 First, I connected to the UK servers to perform the speed test.
 On average, the UK server managed to deliver around 20.34 Mbps download speed.
 Not bad at all if you ask me.